 Can ‘Roseanne’ Continue Without Its Star?
-“Possible But Not Probable”
+Series’ Producers Mulling New Incarnation Built Around the Rest Of the Cast

 An informed source close to the situation said pulling off an offshoot series with the rest of the Roseanne cast is “possible but not probable.”
 Another source called it “a long shot.”
 If it comes together, Roseanne 2.0 would likely not be ready for fall. if it doesn’t, the focus will shift to who will get paid for the aborted Season 11.
 I hear there have been no conversations yet with the Roseanne cast, writers or crew about compensation but such talks should be forthcoming if the Hail Mary pass to salvage the show does not work.

-I hear ABC is currently not involved in any discussions about a potential Roseanne spinoff without Barr.
+I hear ABC is currently not involved in any discussions about a potential Roseanne spinoff without Barr but is expected to be pitched.
 Unlike the case of Two and a Half Men star Charlie Sheen, who was fired by series producer Warner Bros TV after his epic 2011 meltdown but the series was kept alive by CBS until a replacement was found, ABC didn’t just disassociate itself from Barr, it canceled her series.
 That makes for more complicated conversations should a potential offshoot overcome the first big hurdle — coming up with a concept that the producers and cast like.

+The Roseanne writers could get outside help — The Mindy Project creator Mindy Kaling and Girls creator Lena Dunham both offered their services writing a potential spinoff.

 And then there is Barr, whose shadow will be looming large in the background.
 After initially apologizing to Valerie Jarrett for the racist Planet of the Apes comparison, Barr has grown more defiant, re-tweeting up a storm of messages from supporters and indicating she may be ready a fight back.